rooklift/nibbler/README.md

 # TODO

 * Automatically move the scroll bar on the main line if needed (e.g. [this](http://jsfiddle.net/p3kar5bb/322/)).
-* When moving manually, the ability to underpromote.
+* When moving manually, the ability to underpromote (already works for Leela moves).
 * Some tree structure of user moves.
 Maybe.
 * PV display as a board?
 * Winrate graph.